Best Headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy in 2019.

 Read the full review: Sennheiser Momentum 2.0 Over-ear

-At this price point, Beyerdynamic’s Amiron headphones provide an impressive sound that takes the whole frequency range in its stride.
-We like their clear midrange vocals, their tight timing, and the impressive way that they can handle challengingly messy songs.
+What's most impressive is the way they take the whole frequency range in their stride.
+We like their clear midrange vocals, their tight timing, and the way that they can handle challengingly messy songs without breaking a sweat.

 Read the full review: Beyerdynamic Amiron

-These £1700 Sony's might look understated, but there's obsessive attention to detail.
+These Sonys might look understated, but they have an attention to detail that's borderline obsessive.
 From the use of high-grade materials to the impressively engineered grilles and driver enclosures, every element of the Z1Rs has been painstakingly designed.
+Nothing has been left to chance.

 Read the full review: Sony MDR-Z1R

 Ask us to name the best sounding headphones we’ve ever heard and you can be sure that Focal’s brilliant Utopias would be in with a shout.
-They really are that good – though at almost three and a half grand, they ought to be.
+They really are that good – though at this price, they ought to be.
 Essentially, these are the closed-back version of the Utopias.
 But on a technical level, much has been re-engineered to account for the different configuration.

 Everything here has been given the premium treatment, from the drivers and specially designed venting system to the high quality leather and beautifully shaped metal parts.
 And they're suitably comfortable.
 The 3.5mm cable is a little on the short side, but there are at least other cable options.